ImperialCollegeLondon/ReCoDE-DecodingMarketSignals/README.md

 Conda is often used to create isolated environments that can include different versions of Python and non-Python dependencies.
 It can manage both Python packages and system-level packages and is capable of handling complex dependency resolution.

-Managing and detecting version conflicts of a large Python setup again, is a topic on its own.
-Granted `conda` is diligent, but slow, the reader is encouraged to look into promising alternatives like `mama`, which is a package manager written in `C++` and hence more performant than conda, although less tested.
+Managing and detecting version conflicts of a large Python setup is again a topic on its own.
+Granted `conda` is diligent, but slow, the reader is encouraged to look into promising alternatives like `mamba`, which is a package manager written in `C++` and hence more performant than `conda`, although less tested.

 A final note regarding code-formatting.
 To comply with the PEP-8 style guide for Python code,
 `https://peps.python.org/pep-0008/`, we make use of a code-formatter, that automatically spots issues concerning spacing and style.
 It is applied on code that runs error-free and ensures style consistency.
 There are several open-source code-formatters out there and arguably the most popular are `black`, see `https://github.com/psf/black`, and `Ruff`, see `https://docs.astral.sh/ruff/formatter/`.
 The former is well-tested, however the latter is more performant and has recently gained increasing attention.
+Hence, we make use of Ruff.

 ## Getting Started